history

 Houses Together and Beyond: Serenity Recovery Network

-In October of 2009, Serenity House, founded in March of 2006 by Ivan Faske and Fred Fago, merged with House of Freedom and Miracles, founded by Angie Edwards in 2004.
+In October of 2009, Serenity House, founded by Ivan Faske and Fred Fago, merged with House of Freedom and Miracles, founded by Angie Edwards.
 Today the organization known as Serenity Recovery Network operates 2 sober living homes and 4 Independent Living apartments in Price Hill.
-Served by an involved multi-faceted volunteer Advisory Board of Directors, SRN employs an Executive Director, overseeing the two House Managers, one for each program (SH for Men and AHFM for Women), while focusing on community involvement, grants and other funding opportunities.
+Served by an involved multi-faceted volunteer Advisory Board of Directors, SRN employs an Executive Director, overseeing the two-House Managers, one for each program (SH for Men and AHFM for Women), while focusing on community involvement, grants and other funding opportunities.

 Kate H., alumni